 Contributor License Agreements

 We look forward to your patches.
-Before we can accept them, you must sign and submit (via postal mail, fax or email) an Individual Contributor License Agreement.
+Before we can accept them, you must sign and submit (via postal mail, email, or electronic submission) an Individual Contributor License Agreement (ICLA) or a Corporate Contributor License Agreement (CCLA).
 Please read for details.

 The purpose of this agreement is to clearly define the terms under which intellectual property has been contributed to the pfSense project and thereby allow us to defend the project should there be a legal dispute regarding the software at some future time.
 From the individual contributor agreement: "This license is for Your protection as a Contributor as well as the protection of ESF; it does not change your rights to use your own Contributions for any other purpose."